IDKCoding-commits/PodAngel-Suite/PodAngel/README.md

     3. File paths.
 You can set a file path if you'd like to move PodAngel's 'workspace'.
 This will move every file/folder that PodAngel relies on to that new path, so if you change it, maybe put it in a fresh folder.

-# Install and How to Run
+# Install and Run CLI

 To get started, just:

-    1. run pip install -r utils.txt
+    1. Run pip install -r utils.txt
-    2. run main.py
+    2. Run main.py
     3. Complete config init

 Then you can put your audio files into the Input folder that should get created, and run the transcription.

+# Install and Run GUI

+To run the GUI, you:

+    1. Run pip install -r utils.txt
+    2. Run gui.py
+    3. Edit config freely in settings tab
+    4. Search for any podcast in the Search tab and double-click to enter album view 4.5.
+Optionally, you can 'subscribe' to podcasts by pressing the '+' icon, and they will show up in your Library tab.
+    5. Once in album view, check off the boxes next to the episodes you wish to transcribe, and press the 'transcribe' button.
+Please note that closing the application will shut down transcription, although minimizing it will not.
+    Once transcription is finished, your clean files will show up in the Output folder, just like the CLI.

 Side note: I do realize there are a few warnings that show up, at least on Mac.
 As far as I know, these warnings don't refrence anything important, and are more annoying than anything else.
 If there is a real issue that I failed to notice, please let me know!